 Psychosocial Treatments

 Once you’ve discovered the right medication (or medication combination), your doctor will suggest psychosocial treatments.
-The purpose of these therapies is to teach you how to cope with symptoms, through this knowledge, better face everyday challenges produced by schizophrenia.
-The purpose is for you to fulfill your lifetime goals, including work and attending school.
+The purpose of these therapies is to teach you how to cope with symptoms.
+Through this knowledge, you’ll better manage the challenges produced by schizophrenia.
+The purpose is for you to fulfill your lifetime goals, including work and attending school. ²⁴

 Common psychosocial treatments include:

-- Assertive Community Treatment (ACT) – by going off teamwork, ACT allows people suffering from schizophrenia to integrate into the community.
+Through teamwork, ACT allows people who struggle with schizophrenia to integrate into the community.
 Within an ACT team, you may find a psychologist, social worker, psychiatric nurse, and other counselors.
 Their goal is to keep you from being homelessness, relapsing symptoms, and hospital admissions.
-They will also work to reduce your medication.
+They will also work to reduce your medication. ²⁵

-- General Health Interventions – People with schizophrenia are more at risk of health problems such as obesity and heart disease.
+People with schizophrenia are more at risk of other health problems, such as obesity and heart disease.
 Furthermore, they’re more likely to become smokers.
-Due to this, weight-loss and smoking-cessation programs have been set up as a part of psychosocial treatment.
+Due to this, weight-loss and smoking-cessation programs have been set up as a part of psychosocial treatment. ²⁶

-- Psycho-Education – Programs are set up to teach people more about schizophrenia in order for them to receive a better comprehension of the condition.
+These programs are set up to teach people more about schizophrenia in order to receive a better comprehension of the condition. ²⁷

-- Psychotherapy – Commonly known as “talk therapy”, psychotherapy is a way for people with schizophrenia to discuss their thoughts, feelings, and behavior with a therapist.
-The most common psychotherapy is cognitive behavioral therapy.
+Commonly known as “talk therapy,” you will discuss your thoughts, feelings, and behavior with a therapist.
+The most common psychotherapy is cognitive behavioral therapy. ²⁸

-- Social Skills Training – Many people with schizophrenia feel as though they can’t develop interpersonal relationships.
+Many people with schizophrenia feel as though they can’t develop interpersonal relationships.
 This form of psychosocial therapy teaches these skills through roleplaying.
-For example, you may find yourself with a teacher practicing small talk and keeping eye contact.
+For example, you may find yourself with a teacher practicing small talk and keeping eye contact. ²⁹

-- Social Support Groups – While you develop your social skills, you’ll want to practice them.
-Within a group of people also suffering from schizophrenia, you’ll have the ability to do so while receiving help and advice.
+While you develop your social skills, you’ll want to practice them.
+Within a group of people who also struggle with schizophrenia, you’ll have the ability to do so while receiving help and advice. ³⁰

-- Substance Abuse Intervention – People with schizophrenia have a tendency to abuse drugs and alcohol.
-Since substance abuse can interfere with treatment, it’s in the best interest to provide an intervention for someone also suffering from schizophrenia.
-From there, it’s important to go to a drug and alcohol treatment facility.
+People with schizophrenia may abuse drugs and alcohol.
+Since substance abuse can interfere with treatment, it’s in the best interest to provide an intervention for someone also struggling with schizophrenia.
+From there, it’s important to go to a drug and alcohol treatment facility. ³¹

-- Supported Employment – Most people with schizophrenia have the ability to obtain employment.
-However, since people of the disorder have trouble with social skills, it can be very difficult.
+Most people with schizophrenia have the ability to obtain employment.
+However, since people of the disorder have trouble with social skills, it can be very difficult. ³²

 Coordinated Specialty Care (CSC)

 Schizophrenia always begins somewhere and works its way to long-term disability.
-Due to this, the NIMH Recovery After an Initial Schizophrenia Episode (RAISE) has started a research project which looks into providing coordinated specialty care in the earliest stages of the condition.
+Due to this, the NIMH Recovery After an Initial Schizophrenia Episode (RAISE) has started a research project which looks to provide coordinated specialty care in the earliest stages of the condition.
 They do so by integrating the following areas of schizophrenia treatment:

 - Antipsychotic medication